US States with Legal Sports Betting: The Complete Guide

 These states represent the remaining holdouts in the nationwide trend toward legalized sports betting.
 While some may eventually reconsider their positions, deeply rooted cultural, political, and economic factors continue to influence their current prohibitions.

-U.S. Popular Sports Betting Data for Your Sportsbook
+U.S Popular Sports Betting Data for Your Sportsbook

 OddsMatrix is the EveryMatrix sportsbook solution designed to provide all the necessary tools to help operators expand their sports business and increase profits.
 It combines modern front-end and sophisticated back-office to offer complete customizability, support, and monitoring.